Main use cases for Technosoft drives at PSI are applications requiring:

-The Technosoft drives are powerful but unfortunately interfacing them is not easy.
-Many configurations are not exposed as simple CoE, SDOs, so a base configuration in one of the Technosoft softwares needs to be generated and downloaded before the drive is used first time (only needed once).
-These configurations then contain the main part of the configurations and only small tweaks can be made over SDOs by the EtherCAT master.
+Technosoft drives are powerful, but interfacing them is not easy.
+Many configurations are not exposed as simple CoE SDOs, so a base configuration in one of the Technosoft software tools needs to be generated and downloaded before the drive is used the first time (only needed once).
+These configurations contain the main part of the setup, and only small tweaks can be made over SDOs by the EtherCAT master.

 NOTE: The configuration is only needed to be downloaded once before first use of drive!